-Landscape fabric, also known as weed barrier fabric, weed control fabric or preen landscape fabric, is an all-purpose garden fabric used by many gardeners for weed prevention and erosion control.
+A garden fabric, also known as a weed barrier fabric or garden cloth, preen weed control fabric or preen landscape fabric, is an all-purpose fabric used by many gardeners for weed prevention and erosion control.

 High-quality fabrics last for years, almost like permanent mulch.
 There are several factors to consider before purchasing and applying landscape ground cover fabric in your garden.
 If the landscaping fabric is applied incorrectly, weeds can still grow and you may also damage the plants.